Basics of Revenue Management and Hiring a Revenue Manager for your Vacation Rental Business

 How does the revenue management tool work?

-A Revenue manager software, like PriceLabs, analyzes market data days in advance to provide you with price recommendations while offering you various customizations to enable the implementation of your strategy with ease and control.
+A revenue management software, like PriceLabs, analyzes market data days in advance to provide you with price recommendations while offering you various customizations to enable the implementation of your strategy with ease and control.
 This helps optimize bookings while saving time, so you never miss out on opportunities to earn more.

 You can set up base, minimum and maximum prices, set different stay restrictions, study the booking trends and keep a track of your property’s performance metrics to keep upgrading it.